 Twitter link | @ODonoghueMartin |

-Bio | From October 2023, I am Research Fellow in the Max Planck Institute for Legal History and Legal Theory in Frankfurt am Main, Germany.
+Bio | I am a Research Fellow in the Max Planck Institute for Legal History and Legal Theory in Frankfurt am Main, Germany.
 Prior to taking up this role, I held teaching appointments at the University of Sheffield, Northumbria University and the University of Limerick.
 I obtained my PhD in 2017 from the University of Galway where I was an Irish Research Council Scholar.
 In 2017/2018, I was the National Library of Ireland/Irish Committee of Historical Sciences Research Studentship Holder.
 My first book, The Legacy of the Irish Parliamentary Party in Independent Ireland, 1922-1949, was published by Liverpool University Press.
-It was the co-winner of the NUI Publication Prize in Irish History and was highly commended for the British Association of Irish Studies Book Prize. |
+It was the co-winner of the NUI Publication Prize in Irish History and was highly commended for the British Association of Irish Studies Book Prize.
+My current project is a comparative one, examining parliament and legal thought before and after independence in Ireland and India. |

 Nickname | Martin O'Donoghue |

-Membership Type | Professional Historian |
+Membership Type |

 Education | PhD, University of Galway (2017) M.A.
 (History), University of Galway (2011) First Class Honours.
 B.A., University of Galway (2010) Double-First Class Honours. |

-Employment | 2023-Present Research Fellow, Max Planck Institute for Legal History and Legal Theory, Frankfurt 2020-23 Teaching Associate in Modern British and Irish History, The University of Sheffield |
+Employment | 2023-Present Postdoctoral Researcher, Max Planck Institute for Legal History and Legal Theory, Frankfurt 2020-23 Teaching Associate in Modern British and Irish History, The University of Sheffield |

-– Treasurer, Irish Association of Professional Historians, 2022- – Member of the Department of History Unfair Means Panel, The University of Sheffield 2021-23 – Social Media Officer, Irish Association of Professional Historians, 2018-2022 |
+Management & Administrative experience | – Director, Irish Association of Professional Historians, 2024- – Treasurer, Irish Association of Professional Historians, 2022-24 – Member of the Department of History Unfair Means Panel, The University of Sheffield 2021-23 – Social Media Officer, Irish Association of Professional Historians, 2018-2022 |

 Teaching | 2020-23 The University of Sheffield The Transformation of the United Kingdom, 1800 to the Present Making History Public History Workshop Imagining the Irish Republic: Irish Republicanism, 1798-1998 (MA) Policing the Family: Welfare, Eugenics and Love in Early 20th Century Britain (MA) Research Skills for Historians (MA) Research Presentation for Historians (MA) History Workshop 2019-20 Northumbria University 2018-19 Module coordinator, University of Limerick Sept – Dec 2017 Lecturer, History, School of Humanities, University of Galway Sept 2017 – March 2018 Lecturer, Youth Academy, University of Galway Sept 2015-2017 Module Tutor, History, School of Humanities, University of Galway Sept 2013-2015 Tutor, History, School of Humanities, University of Galway |